FDU Grants for Undergraduates

 The University offers need-based funding and grants, in addition to its extensive scholarship program.
 Any student wishing to apply for need-based University financial aid must file the FAFSA.
 To renew any need-based University financial aid, the applicant must:

-resubmit the FAFSA (www.fafsa.gov) to the U.S. Department of Education no later than February 15
+- resubmit the FAFSA (www.fafsa.gov) to the U.S. Department of Education no later than February 15 for New students and April 15 for Returning students.

 The University's Need Grant provides up to $25,000 per academic year (traditional fall and spring terms only) for a maximum of four years.
 Eligibility is determined through filing the FAFSA.
 Renewal of the grant is subject to academic progress, fulltime enrollment and continued financial need.